akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/Modder_Manual.md

 ### Database/DCSMods directory
 Configuration of unit mods
 * GUI
-* RequiredID (DCS id of the mod - create mission in ME using units from the mod and check the requiredModules section in the saved mission file.
+* Module (DCS id of the mod - create mission in ME using units from the mod and check the requiredModules section in the saved mission file.
 If missing unit DCSID will be used)

 ### Database/Units directory